I have CAD. Now what?

 Bone Marrow/Red Cell Production, is measured via a blood test [“Retic” or Reticulocyte Count] Another blood test term to familiarize yourself with.
 You will see comments about it in FB Group posts.

 CADs with Hemoglobin/Red Cell levels that are falling, or have lower than the “normal” range.
 Those CADs often report headaches, no energy, body aches.

-If you are cold reactive you will learn with time that any long period of time feeling like tired. dragging, extended time with a headache, this may require you to seek medical attention.
+If you are cold reactive you will learn with time that any long period of time feeling like tired. dragging, or an extended time with a headache.
+This may require you to seek medical attention.
 Or at a minimum a blood test to check your Hemoglobin/Red Cell blood count, and perhaps your Retic.

 This is where your baseline blood test, recorded when well, or reviewing a series of results you have kept, come in handy.
 If you have been taking monthly or quarterly blood tests you can see for yourself if you are stable, or in a falling state.
 Things to help you decide if this is serious enough to have someone take you to the hospital or at least seek some type of more immediate medical care.